microsoft/Windows-iotcore-samples/Demos/Kegocnizer/README.md

 1. the hourly limit for this user is met, or
 2. the timeout is reached.

 In order to support a variety of form factors, the application needed to use a responsive design approach.
-Our goal was to at least support landscape and portrait orientations at common resolutions such as 1024x678 or 1280x1024.
+Our goal was to at least support landscape and portrait orientations aligned with IoT Core Windows Device Portal (`http://<IPAddress>:8080/`), at common resolutions such as 1024x678 or 1280x1024.

+The architecture of the client application utilizes best practices.
+All hardware interactations are driven through Data Access Layer(DAL) resulting in fewer moving parts in UWP layer.
+We used following Nuget packages:
+1. Microsoft.Data.Sqlite - as a local datastore, for storing user visits, consumption event data
+2. Microsoft.Toolkit.UWP - For responsive features, including the DockPanel and other controls
+3. Microsoft.ApplicationInsights - For logging insights events, exceptions, traces, metrics to the cloud for future analysis
+4. Azure Functions - as a remote datastore, encapsulating the access to the whitelisted users

+Utilizing Azure Functions allowed us to implement our remote datastore as a "black box".
+Ours was implemented as an Azure Cosmos DB database.

 ## Administration